opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/opensearch.md

 The `scheduling` configuration allows the user to configure how indexes are reprocessed in the source based on the the `index_read_count` and recount time `interval`.

-For example, setting `index_read_count` to `3` with an `interval` of `1h` will result in all indexes being processed 3 times, 1 hour apart.
+For example, setting `index_read_count` to `3` with an `interval` of `1h` will result in all indexes being reprocessed 3 times, 1 hour apart.
 By default, indexes will only be processed once.

 Use the following options under the `scheduling` configuration.